 - IRS 1040, 1040A, 1040 EZ Tax Return, Foreign Tax Return, or Tax Return for Puerto Rico, Guam, American Samoa, the U.S. Virgin Islands, the Marshall Islands, the Federal States of Micronesia, or Palau

-- Your Parentís 2011 Federal Income Tax Return (if you are a dependent student)
+- Your Parentís most recent Federal Income Tax Return (if you are a dependent student)

 - You may also need: